-1 MR. MATOSICH: It's actually not a jet.
-It's a 2 turbo prop.
+4 MR. MATOSICH: It's actually not a jet.
+It's a 5 turbo prop.
 But we --

-3 JUDGE STANLEY: Oh, I'm sorry.
+6 JUDGE STANLEY: Oh, I'm sorry.

-MR. MATOSICH: Yeah.
+7 MR. MATOSICH: Yeah.
 We were holding that.
-4 We were holding the bill of sale as security.
-We did not --5 I think that was the point of opposing Counsel's argument.
-6 7 She questioned why didn't we even bother to file.
-I think 8 it was a one-page form.
-And again, despite my purported 9 sophistication, I was unaware that there was a one-page 10 security form.
-It was not proposed by the escrow agent at 11 the time.
+We were holding the bill of sale as security.
+We did not --8 9 I think that was the point of opposing Counsel's argument.
+10 She questioned why didn't we even bother to file.
+I think 11 it was a one-page form.
+And again, despite my purported 12 sophistication, I was unaware that there was a one-page 13 security form.
+It was not proposed by the escrow agent at 14 the time.

-And so we did not file the form alluded to 12 earlier in argument by opposing counsel.
-And so we had --13 14 we were holding an FAA Bill of Sale, which I don't want to engage in an argument, but it's not title itself.
-It is a 15 16 document filed on the FAA registry that puts people on notice, and the FAA acknowledges this.
-It is decided 17 18 under State law.
-But there was no, sort of, formal 19 cancellation that had to be filed with the FAA because the 20 whole point was to put potential creditors on notice with the actual bill of sale.
-21 registration with the FAA was simply to put other people on notice.
-And so we effected our purpose of securing our interest and loan in the aircraft because in theory it wouldn't be able to go anywhere without somebody doing a title check and saying, oh, there is a bill of sale here.
-What does this mean?
+And so we did not file the form alluded to 15 16 earlier in argument by opposing counsel.
+And so we had --17 we were holding an FAA Bill of Sale, which I don't want to 18 engage in an argument, but it's not title itself.
+It is a 19 document filed on the FAA registry that puts people on notice, and the FAA acknowledges this.
+It is decided 20 21 under State law.
+But there was no, sort of, formal 22 cancellation that had to be filed with the FAA because the 23 whole point was to put potential creditors on notice with the actual bill of sale.
+24

-And that's what the bill of sale and registry is for as I understand it.
+And that's what the bill of sale and registry is

+1 for as I understand it.
 I could be wrong.
 I'm sorry.
-Again, it's because I'm -- it's not necessarily percipient testimony, but as we understood it at the time, the
+2 Again, it's because I'm -- it's not necessarily percipient 3 testimony, but as we understood it at the time, the registration with the FAA was simply to put other people 4 5 on notice.
+And so we effected our purpose of securing our 6 interest and loan in the aircraft because in theory it 7 wouldn't be able to go anywhere without somebody doing a 8 title check and saying, oh, there is a bill of sale here.
+9 What does this mean?

-7 But the ultimate meaning and the ultimate intent as I understand it under law is the intent of the parties.
-8 9 Whether the FAA Bill of Sale -- I think we actually have 10 this in our brief.
-Whether the bill of sale effects 11 transfer of title or not is up to the parties.
-It is the 12 intent of the parties.
-And I understand from the perspective of the Department trying to understand what 13 14 the parties actually did or ascribed motivations to our conduct that may not necessarily be there, but the FAA 15 16 Bill of Sale was not intended to convey title. Ιt 17 merged -- effectively it merged on acceptance of the 18 aircraft.
-And that was kind of the beauty and simplicity 19 of the transaction.
+10 But the ultimate meaning and the ultimate intent 11 as I understand it under law is the intent of the parties.
+Whether the FAA Bill of Sale -- I think we actually have 12 13 this in our brief.
+Whether the bill of sale effects 14 transfer of title or not is up to the parties.
+It is the 15 intent of the parties.
+And I understand from the 16 perspective of the Department trying to understand what 17 the parties actually did or ascribed motivations to our 18 conduct that may not necessarily be there, but the FAA 19 Bill of Sale was not intended to convey title.
+It 20 merged -- effectively it merged on acceptance of the aircraft.
+And that was kind of the beauty and simplicity 21 22 of the transaction.
 We -- I'm sorry.

-20 JUDGE STANLEY: Yeah, you're going back to 21 argument.
+JUDGE STANLEY: Yeah, you're going back to argument.